 Mitra Nasr Azadani is a PhD student in Civil and Enviromental Engineering at FAMU-FSU College of Engineering.
 Mitra's research is mainly focused on the role of best management practices in mitigating the negative impacts of climate and land use change on nutrient exports in large agricultural watersheds.
 Her research aims to contribute to the development of integrated watershed management plans that consider the complex interactions between agriculture, climate, and water quality.

 Parnian was a Master student in Civil and Environmental Engineering department at FAMU-FSU College of Engineering.
 She graduated with a B.Sc. degree from Amirkabir University of Technology in Tehran.
 For her MSc, she evaluated the effects of land use/land cover on runoff quantity and quality in a rural watershed.
 Parnian graduated with a Master's degree in June 2021.

 Mohammad Sadeq Ahmadi

-Mohammad Sadeq is a PhD student in Civil and Environment Engineering department at FAMU-FSU College of Engineering.
+Mohammad Sadeq is a Master student in Civil and Environment Engineering department at FAMU-FSU College of Engineering.
 He completed his B.Sc. in Civil Engineering from Kabul University.
 He graduated with a M.Sc. in Water Management and Governance with a specialisation in Water Resources Management at IHE Delft, the Netherlands under Joint Japan World Bank Graduate Scholarship Program.
 The comprehensive MSc program covered a wide range of subjects that enriched his knowledge.
 Besides, it improved his technical skills in hydrological modelling, GIS and remote sensing.
 Currently, he is evaluating the role of natural and nature-based features in coastal urban watersheds under sea level rise on groundwater recharge.
 Sadeq graduated in July 2022.